redwoodjs/redwood/packages/api/src/logger/README.md

 * Have a low-overhead, and be fast
 * Output helpful, readable information in development
-* Be highly configuirable to set log levels, time formatting, and more
+* Be highly configurable to set log levels, time formatting, and more
 * Support key redaction to prevent passwords or tokens from leaking out
-* Save to a file in local (or other) environmesnts that can write to the file system
+* Save to a file in local (or other) environments that can write to the file system
 * Stream to third-party log and application monitoring services vital to production logging in serverless environments like [logFlare](https://logflare.app/) and [Datadog](https://www.datadoghq.com/)
 * Hook into [Prisma logging](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-prismaclient/logging) to give visibility into connection issues, slow queries, and any unexpected errors
 * Have a solid Developer experience (DX) to get logging out-of-the-gate quickly